RinaldoBenaccetta/isidom/readme.md

 ### $hasClass

-Return true if a class is present in the specified HTMLElement.
+Returns true if a class is present in the specified HTMLElement.
-Return true if not.
+Returns false if not.

-Can test only one class at a time.
+Can only test one class at a time.

 #### Parameters

 -   `className` **[string][57]** The string can start with a dot or not with no influence on the output.
-    The string can have spaces at start an end with no influence on the output.
+    The string can have spaces at start and end with no influence on the output.
 -   `element` **[HTMLElement][58]**

 #### Examples